Siltcoos Sand Camping

 Directions

-From Florence, travel about 7 miles south on Highway 101 to Siltcoos Beach Access Road.
-Turn right (west) and proceed 1.3 miles to the Driftwood II Campground entrance.
-Turn right onto the access road and continue straight to reach the sand (do not turn into the campground).
-4X4 vehicle required for sand access.
+From Florence, Oregon, travel about 7 miles south on Highway 101 to the Siltcoos Beach Access Road.
+Turn right (west) onto the Siltcoos Beach Access Road and proceed 1.3 miles to the Driftwood II Campground entrance.
+Turn right onto the access road and continue straight to reach the sand.
+Off-road vehicle trails can also be accessed from the Siltcoos Beach staging area, which is another 0.3 miles further west on the Siltcoos Beach Access Road.

 Amenities